Emerging Artists Program

 Who funds the program?

-The Emerging Artists Program is funded by The Mary Duke Biddle Foundation, the Anika James Foundation, the DAC Annual Arts Fund, and it is supported by our Partner Counties (Chatham, Granville, Orange, and Person).
+The Emerging Artists Program is funded by The Mary Duke Biddle Foundation, the Anika James Foundation, the Kelley Katzenmeyer Fund, the DAC Annual Arts Fund, and it is supported by our Partner Counties (Chatham, Granville, Orange, and Person).

 What criteria are applications judged on?